AckerlyXu/heima/articles/azure-resource-manager/resource-group-authenticate-service-principal.md

 * Assign permissions to the app identity that are different than your own permissions.
 Typically, these permissions are restricted to exactly what the app needs to do.
 * Use a certificate for authentication when executing an unattended script.

-This topic shows you how to use [Azure PowerShell](https://docs.microsoft.com/zh-cn/powershell/azureps-cmdlets-docs) to set up everything you need for an application to run under its own credentials and identity.
+This topic shows you how to use [Azure PowerShell](https://docs.microsoft.com/powershell/azure/overview) to set up everything you need for an application to run under its own credentials and identity.

 ## Required permissions
 To complete this topic, you must have sufficient permissions in both your Azure Active Directory and your Azure subscription.
-Specifically, you must be able to create an app in the Active Directory, and assign the service principal to a role.
+Specifically, you must be able to create an app in the Azure Active Directory, and assign the service principal to a role.

 The easiest way to check whether your account has adequate permissions is through the portal.
-See [Check required permission](./resource-group-create-service-principal-portal.md#required-permissions).
+See [Check required permission](resource-group-create-service-principal-portal.md#required-permissions).

 Now, proceed to a section for either [password](#create-service-principal-with-password) or [certificate](#create-service-principal-with-certificate) authentication.